litespeedtech/lscache_wp/litespeed-cache/readme.txt

 = For Optimization Without a LiteSpeed Server =
 1. Install the LiteSpeed Cache for WordPress plugin and activate it.
-2. From the WordPress Dashboard, navigate to *LiteSpeed Cache -> Settings*.
-Click *Advanced View*, and enable the available optimization features in the various tabs.
+1. From the WordPress Dashboard, navigate to **LiteSpeed Cache -> Settings**.
+Click **Advanced View**, and enable the available optimization features in the various tabs.
-3. Enjoy!

 = For Caching and Optimization With a LiteSpeed Server =
 1. Install [LiteSpeed Web Server Enterprise](https://www.litespeedtech.com/products/litespeed-web-server) with LSCache Module, [LiteSpeed Web ADC](https://www.litespeedtech.com/products/litespeed-web-adc), or [OpenLiteSpeed](https://www.litespeedtech.com/open-source/openlitespeed) with cache module [Free].
-2. Install the LiteSpeed Cache for WordPress plugin and activate it.
+1. Install the LiteSpeed Cache for WordPress plugin and activate it.
-3. From the WordPress Dashboard, navigate to *LiteSpeed Cache -> Settings*, make sure the option *Enable LiteSpeed Cache* is set to `Enable`.
+1. From the WordPress Dashboard, navigate to **LiteSpeed Cache -> Settings**, make sure the option **Enable LiteSpeed Cache** is set to `Enable`.
-4. Click *Advanced View* to enable any desired optimization features in the various tabs.
+1. Click **Advanced View** to enable any desired optimization features in the various tabs.
-5. Enjoy!

 = Notes for LiteSpeed Web Server Enterprise =